itaylor/rewire-proxy/README.md

   __Rewire__: (name, val) => __rewired[name] = val;
 }}
 ```
-I can now call `__RewireAPI__.__Rewire__('readFileSync', () => 'hello')` from any other class and the output of `readMyFileAndMakeItBetter` will change.
+I can now call `__RewireAPI__.__Rewire__('readFileSync', () => 'hello')` from any other file and the output of `readMyFileAndMakeItBetter` will change.

 Here's a vastly simplified example of what this plugin is trying to do to the same code.
-It's changing
+It's changing objects in the top
-top level references to ES6 proxies that target that reference, then allowing to control the Proxy Handler at a later time.
+top level scope to ES6 proxies that target that reference, then allowing to control the Proxy Handler at a later time.
 ```js
 import { readFileSync as _readFileSync } from 'fs';
 const _proxyHandlers = { readFileSync: {} });